-The ADuC834 incorporates two data pointers.
-The second data pointer is a shadow data pointer and is selected via the data pointer control SFR (DPCON).
+The ADuC836 incorporates both main and shadow data pointers.
+The shadow data pointer is selected via the data pointer control SFR (DPCON).
 DPCON also includes features such as automatic hardware post-increment and post-decrement, as well as automatic data pointer toggle.
 DPCON is described in Table XXIII.
-DPCON